UchidaMizuki/partialised/README.md

 status](https://www.r-pkg.org/badges/version/partialised)](https://CRAN.R-project.org/package=partialised)
 <!-- badges: end -->

-partialised extends purrr’s partialised functions to allow easy modification of arguments.
-These are similar to function-like objects in Julia (<https://docs.julialang.org/en/v1/manual/methods/#Function-like-objects>).
+partialised provides a ‘partialised’ class that extends the partialising function of ‘purrr’ by making it easier to change the arguments.
+This is similar to the function-like object in ‘Julia’ (<https://docs.julialang.org/en/v1/manual/methods/#Function-like-objects>).

 ## Installation